Brain Based Learning – The Way The Brain Wants To Be Taught

 - Teaching should progress from known facts to new, unknown facts.

-- Include art, music, games, audio/visual aides and jokes to appeal to different types of learning and increase lesson retention.
+- Include art, music, games, audio/visual aids, and jokes to appeal to different types of learning and increase lesson retention.

 - Use the material taught to solve realistic problems.